-There are two basic types of rates that are key to describing a disease.
-These are called incidence rates and prevalence.
+There are two basic types of rates that are key to describing a disease.^{5, 6} These are called incidence rates and prevalence.
 Incidence rates measure the chances of developing a disease over a period of time-usually one year.
-That is, incidence rates are the number of new cases of a disease that develop during a year divided by the number of people in the at-risk population at the beginning of the year, as in the following equation:
+That is, incidence rates are the number of new cases of a disease that develop during a year divided by the number of people in the at-risk population, as in the following equation: